 Processing of request

 Once it establishes that a request is an FOI request and can be addressed from its end, the Public Authority will determine whether it can provide the applicant with the document/information requested (in full or in part) or whether it will refuse the request.
 Prior to taking a decision in this regard, the Public Authority shall consider whether any of the exemptions listed in the FOI Act apply.
-The Public Authority will submit notification of whether the request will be accepted or not within 20 working days from its receipt however it can apply an extension of up to an additional of 40 working days.
+The Public Authority will submit notification of whether the request will be accepted or not within 20 working days from its receipt.
+An additional 20 working days extension can be further applied, bringing up the total to a maximum of 40 working days from the date of the receipt of the original request.

 Payment of Fee

-• The document is not provided in the requested format, or
+• The document is not being provided in the requested format

 Internal complaints procedure